Casey Close

-Casey Richard Close (born October 21, 1963) is a former American baseball player and sports agent.
+Casey Richard Close (born October 21, 1963) is an American former baseball player and sports agent.

 University of Michigan

 Close was born in Columbus, Ohio and graduated from Worthington High School before attending the University of Michigan on a baseball scholarship.
 He played for the Michigan Wolverines baseball team from 1983 to 1986.
 As a freshman, he hit a grand slam to help Michigan defeat Stanford and advance to the final four in the College World Series.

 In 1984 and 1985, Close played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League (CCBL).
-In 1984, he hit .329 with six home runs while posting a 2-0 record and a 3.19 ERA on the mound.
+In 1984, he hit .329 with six home runs while posting a 2–0 record and a 3.19 ERA on the mound.
 Close was inducted into the CCBL Hall of Fame in 2010.

 As a senior in 1986, Close won the batting triple crown in the Big Ten Conference with a .469 batting average, seven home runs and 19 RBIs.
 In 1986, he was also selected as Michigan's team captain, the Big Ten Conference Player of the Year, the Baseball America National Player of the Year, a first-team All-American, and he was awarded a Big Ten Medal of Honor for demonstrating joint athletic and academic excellence throughout his college career.
 Close holds the University of Michigan career records for home runs (46) and runs scored (190), and his .869 slugging percentage in 1986 is a single-season record among Michigan baseball players.
 Close also ranks among Michigan's all-time leaders in several other statistical categories, including games played (second all-time with 229 games played), runs batted in (third all-time with 185 RBIs) and career batting average (fourth all-time at .373).
 Barry Larkin, who played with Close at Michigan, recalled: "He had power, but didn't have a lot of speed, and that's about all he didn't have.
 He had a great arm, power and a nice bat."

 In January 2011, Close was named as one of the 2011 inductees into the University of Michigan Athletic Hall of Honor.